WhenSkiesAbove/bagitbb/README.md

 2) Copies original files to target folder
 3) Bags copies using bagit-python
-4) Compares bag manifest to that generated in step 1 Bag metadata can be added using either pre-set options or custom fields via a JSON file (see metadata section)
+4) Compares bag manifest to that generated in step 1

+Bag metadata can be added using either pre-set options or custom fields via a JSON file.

 ### Unbagging
 1) Validates bag using bagit-python